 Keeping children safe

-An offline safety plan is an important first step.
-Work with your case manager to develop a safety plan, which will help ensure the person abusing you does not become more upset and dangerous while you are making safety changes.
+It's important to anticipate how the person abusing you might react, in case they become more upset and dangerous while you are making safety changes.

 Online safety rules for children

 Start by talking with your children about rules you can all follow to help keep them and you safe.

 For younger children, you can set the rules.
 For older children and teens, you can create the rules together.
 It's important that they play a role and feel empowered in helping your family to feel safe.

 Suggested rules for staying safe:

 - Avoid posting location details online or sharing them with anyone.
 This includes address, suburb and school, as well as any clubs, shops, and friends or family that they visit.

 - Avoid posting photos online for now.
 This may continue to be important as photos can give away information about locations without you realising.

 - Avoid checking in, or checking anybody else in.
 Ask your trusted family and friends to do the same.